freelawproject/inception/README.md

     The name or path of the SentenceTransformer model to use for generating embeddings.

-- `MAX_WORDS`
+- `MAX_TOKENS`

-    Default: `350` (Range: 1–1000)
+    Default: `512` (Range: 1–10000)

-    Maximum number of words per chunk when splitting text.
+    Maximum number of tokens per chunk when splitting text.
 If the text exceeds this limit, it is split into multiple chunks.

 - `MIN_TEXT_LENGTH`